LearyE/Lab-Manual-Edits/README.md

 </p>

 * Step 3.
 Fill out all details for your record.
 The "Date Worked" should be in the format "yyyymmdd".
 Select your name for "Name" and choose the name which describes your project for "Project".
+If the correct project is not available, please contact the lab manager and cc Dr. Leary.
+It is important for project tracking and hr that time is appropriately assigned to the correct project.
 Enter your hours and type of the work.
 In the Memo section, you need to provide details about the work you have done for this project.
 Click "Save & Exit Form" when you finish.
 Here is an example.
 You can always go to Step 1 to add a new record.

 <p align="center">
 <img src="REDCap_Procedure/Step10.PNG" width="600">